yangzhou12/BenchX/README.md

 ### 1. Dataset Preparation

-Please run the scripts in [`preprocess`](preprocess) to preprocess each dataset and organize the processed datasets as the following structure:
+Please run the scripts in [`preprocess`](preprocess) to pre-process each dataset and organize the processed datasets as the following structure:

 ```
 root:[datasets]